-MEC has been found in the Eastern Range Area B MRS on the ground surface and in the shallow subsurface at depths down to four inches.
-During the RI fieldwork in 2013, one MEC item was encountered on the ground surface.
-The MEC found during the RI was a 37mm armor-piercing high explosive (APHE) projectile.
-Prior to the RI, 19 MEC items had been found in the MRS during earlier investigations (all 37mm APHE projectiles).
+MEC has been reported to have been found in the Eastern Range Area C MRS on the ground surface and in the shallow subsurface.
+During the RI fieldwork in 2013, no MEC was encountered.
+MEC was encountered at the MRS during investigations and removals prior to the RI and consisted of one 37mm armor-piercing high explosive (APHE) projectile (two inches bgs) and one 2.36-inch rocket (found on the surface).
 None of the investigations or removals completed prior to the RI encompassed the entire MRS footprint and while details concerning the location, depth, and types of the munitions found are available, the full boundary and geographical footprint of the removal actions are unknown.
-Three MD items were found in the three grids investigated within the Eastern Range Area B MRS. The MD found during the RI was identified as being associated with a 37mm projectile and small arms.
-All MD found within the Eastern Range Area B MRS was within three inches of the ground surface.
+Two MD items were found in the 12 grids investigated within the Eastern Range Area C MRS during the RI.
+The MD found during the RI was identified as being associated with a 60mm mortar and small arms.
+All MD found within the Eastern Range Area C MRS was within four inches of the ground surface.
 More details of the MEC investigation conducted at Camp Maxey are presented in the Final RI/FS Report for former Camp Maxey (EOTI, 2014).